Mastereye7/JonBot/README.md

 * -rm - Spends spins of the wheel of a user.

 ### -randomboss
+Picks a random world boss in Genshin Impact and prints it out to the chat.
 List of potential bosses is gotten from a local database.\
 Jon maintains this database